-Boy's hair must be neatly groomed, trimmed short, and tapered at the neck and on the sides.
-Hair must be off the collar and ears.
-Extreme, trendy and faddish hairstyles and/or colors are not permitted.
-The following are examples of hairstyles that are not permitted: long hair styles, hairstyles with extreme contrasts in length, spiked hair, "unkempt" hairstyles, Mohawks, Fohawks, tails, or dyed hair.
+Hair must be neatly groomed and kept off the collar.
+Extreme, trendy, and faddish hairstyles and/or colors are not permitted.
+The following are examples of hairstyles that are not permitted:

+mohawks, fohawks, tails, or multi-dyed hair.
 School staff and administration retain the right to deem as unacceptable, certain hairstyles not fitting the aforementioned criteria.
 No facial hair is permitted.
+Hair bows, headbands, and all other hair accessories must be solid colored.
+No animal headbands.
+Hair accessories that are a distraction to learning will be asked to be taken off and placed in a bookbag.